isotoma/isotoma.recipe.crond/README.rst

 --------------------

 command
-    The command to run from cron
+    The command to run from cron.
+Cron can't handle multi-line commands, so \n will become ' '. script
-user
+    Instead of command you can provide a script inline that will be saved to disk and run in the cronjob. user
     The account to run the command under location